 Participants will be welcomed by the Artistic Director of the SCL-Festival.
 Every participating group will chose one of its members to introduce the ensemble on stage.
 There will also be a brief musical program.

 At the end of the ceremony all participants will sing the anthem of the SCL festival (see Downloads).
 The text and the scores will be provided.
-Please note that the seats inside the cathedral will be allocated to the ensembles by our festival staff in order of arrival.
-Due to the organisational matters no exact seating area can be determined or guaranteed prior to the arrival of the cathedral.
+Please note that the seats inside the venue will be allocated to the ensembles by our festival staff in order of arrival.
+Due to the organisational matters no exact seating area can be determined or guaranteed prior to the arrival.

 The conductors’ meeting is an opportunity to meet your fellow conductors and to speak to our artistic director about any last minute questions on artistic issues.
 Please note that all conductors are asked to assist the meeting.
 You may of course bring a spouse, chaperone etc. Please note that however due to the limit space only two persons per ensemble are admitted.

 Participants in the Competition will be judged by a professional jury.
 The best groups will have the opportunity to perform in the Gala Winner’s concert, one of the highlights of the festival.
 Participants that do not wish to compete can take part in the Celebration.
 This means that they will perform in the Musikverein before fellow participants in a short daytime concert.